ittigorn-tra/twitter-api-sample-project/README.md

-# Sample Project for AnyMind Group
+# Sample Project for Twitter

 ## Notes from the author